 Fuel type

-Internal combustion trucks will need more frequent maintenance, since they have more moving parts.
-But electric lifts require less maintenance to be performed less often, because they have fewer moving parts.
+- Internal combustion (IC) and electric forklifts require servicing at different intervals due to their distinct components, so internal combustion trucks require more frequent maintenance, since they have more moving parts.
+However, electric forklifts require less maintenance to be performed less often because they have fewer moving parts.

 Operating environment

-Service history
+Service History

 Does the forklift have a less-than-stellar history?
 Do service records show the same issue(s) appearing frequently?
-Do operators regularly complain about it?
+Do forklift operators regularly complain about it?

 -